-The new portal will enable travel agents to dynamically package cruise holidays with direct live access to multiple cruise liners’ inventories.
+The Amadeus Cruise Portal will enable travel agents to dynamically package cruise holidays with direct live access to multiple cruise liners’ inventories.
 Travel agents can offer flights, hotels, transfers, and upgrades alongside cruise reservations on one booking system.
 The cruise industry stands to benefit from this, as the portal will provide travel agents with a more efficient and customer-focused booking process, further driving the UK cruise industry’s recovery.

 Booking complexity will be managed more effectively